About

 TellHoCo Map

-This map shows the concentration of drainage complaints that the county has received through TellHoCo since its inception in September 2014 to March 2022.
-It is meant to be purely illustrative of areas in the county where residents have reported experience drainage issues and does not indicate watersheds that have been identified in the Vulnerable Watersheds program.
+This map shows the concentration of drainage complaints that the county has received through TellHoCo since its inception in September 2014 through March 2022.
+It is meant to be purely illustrative of areas in the county where residents have reported drainage issues, which are primarily in the eastern portion of the county, and does not indicate watersheds that have been identified in the Vulnerable Watersheds program.

 SeeClickFix Drainage Complaints Heat Map